christophgysin/aws-cdk-pipelines-example/README.md

 ### Repository

-Contains a CodeCommit repository, needed for bootstrapping.
+A CodeCommit repository, needed for bootstrapping.

 ### Pipeline

-Contains the Pipeline that updates itself, deploys assets and all Application stacks.
+The Pipeline that updates itself, deploys assets and all Application stacks.

 ### Application

+Contains two stacks:

+#### API

-Contains a simple serverless API, accessible on a custom domain.
+A simple serverless API, accessible on a custom domain.

-### Frontend
+#### Frontend

-Contains a CloudFront distribution that serves the contents of the dist/ folder in this repository from an S3 bucket via an OriginAccessIdentity, and automatically invalidates the distribution on updates.
+A CloudFront distribution that serves the contents of the dist/ folder in this repository from an S3 bucket via an OriginAccessIdentity, and automatically invalidates the distribution on updates.